zachwaugh/Transistor/README.md

     password = yourpandorapassword
     event_command = /Applications/Transistor.app/Contents/Resources/TransistorHelper

-And, right now, it automatically plays your first station.
-Hey, I said it's not even alpha yet, but I'll be fixing these rough edges soon.

 ## Architecture
 Transistor consists of two binaries, the Transistor app and a TransistorHelper app.
-The main app launches and manages the pianobar process, connecting pianobar's stdin and stdout to NSPipe's.
+The main app launches and manages the pianobar process, connecting pianobar's stdin and stdout to a Objective-C pipe.
 In addition to stdin and stdout, pianobar has an external events system that sends events to the TransistorHelper command line app which then sends a distributed notification to the main Transistor app.
 I could do it all by parsing stdout, but this is simpler for now.

 ## Todo
 - Prompt for username and password, store in keychain
-- UI for choosing/changing stations
+- Better UI for choosing/changing stations
 - Support for other Pandora commands (thumbs up, thumbs down, bookmark, etc)
 - Growl integration
 - Global keyboard shortcuts for play/pause and next song (maybe intercept keyboard shortcuts iTunes uses if we can prevent them from also reaching iTunes)